 People in general like to make recommendations.
-Ask your neighbors how happy they are with the service they receive from their pool contractor.
+Ask your neighbors how happy they are with the services they receive from their pool contractors.
 It is a quick and easy means of ascertaining who to hire.

 - Social Media

 Another idea is to take note of the pool maintenance trucks and storefronts you see in and around your neighborhood.
-Then check them out on Facebook, etc. The bane of a company’s existence (if they don’t do what they are supposed to) can be social media.
-The same avenues that allow companies to highlight the work they’ve done and collect reviews, offer platforms allowing people to post negative experiences.
+Then check them out on Facebook, Instagram, Yelp, etc. The bane of a company’s existence (if they don’t do what they are supposed to) can be social media.
+The same avenues that allow companies to highlight the work they’ve done and collect reviews offer platforms allowing people to post their varied and sometimes negative experiences.